gto76/python-cheatsheet/README.md

 * **Partial is also useful in cases when a function needs to be passed as an argument because it enables us to set its arguments beforehand (`'collections.defaultdict(<func>)'`, `'iter(<func>, to_exc)'` and `'dataclasses.field(default_factory=<func>)'`).**

 ### Non-Local
-**If a variable is being assigned to anywhere in the scope (i.e., body of a function), it is treated as a local variable unless it is declared `'global'` or `'nonlocal'` before its first usage.**
+**If variable is being assigned to anywhere in the scope (i.e., body of a function), it is treated as a local variable unless it is declared `'global'` or `'nonlocal'` before its first usage.**

 ```python
 def get_counter():